kondrak/vkQuake2/README.md

 Setup:
 ===
 - install Visual Studio 2017 Community (because of MFC and resources)
-- install Windows SDK 10.0.17134.0 and MFC in Visual Studio installer
+- install MFC package in Visual Studio Installer
+- install Windows Universal CRT SDK and Windows SDK 8.1, alternatively install only any latest Windows 10 SDK and retarget the solution to build

 Original code changes:
 ===